LaneSawyerT/best-of-music/README.md

 ### Languages Used

 -   ### [HTML5](https://en.wikipedia.org/wiki/HTML5)
-    -   Used as the main markup lanuage for the website content.
+    -   Used as the main markup language for the information.
 -   ### [CSS3](https://en.wikipedia.org/wiki/CSS)
     -   Used to add styling to the website.
 -   ### [Python3](https://en.wikipedia.org/wiki/Python)
-    -   Used to run the site and speak to the mongodb database.
+    -   Used to make the site run and speak to the mongodb database.
 -   ### [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
-    -   Used to validate the materialize inputs.
+    -   Used to validate the Materialize forms and functionalities

 ### Database Used

 -   ### [MongoDB Atlas](https://cloud.mongodb.com/)
-    -   Used to store structured user and book review data.
+    -   Used to store usernames, albums, ratings and artists

 ### Frameworks & Libraries

 -  ### [JQuery](https://jquery.com/)
     -  Used for the initialisation of Materialize CSS components
 -  ### [Materialize:](https://getbootstrap.com/docs/5.0/getting-started/download/)
-    -  Used to design a mobile-first responsive website along with custom components
+    -  Used to design a mobile responsive website along with custom components
 -  ### [Flask](https://en.wikipedia.org/wiki/Flask)
     -  Used as a lightweight WSGI web application framework
 -  ### [PyMongo](https://docs.mongodb.com/drivers/pymongo/)
-    -  A Python distribution containing tools for working with MongoD
+    -  A Python distribution containing tools for working with Mongo
 -  ### [Flask-PyMongo](https://flask-pymongo.readthedocs.io/en/latest/)
     -  Flask-PyMongo bridges Flask and PyMono
 -  ### [Werkzeug](https://de.wikipedia.org/wiki/Werkzeug)